 Joint and several liability

 On a multi-person lease, all tenants are liable for the full rent.
 If a roommate doesn't pay, the landlord can come after any of you for the entire amount.
+Parents co-signing as guarantors are exposed to the full household liability.

-Normal: standard in multi-tenant leases — just make sure you trust your roommatesRed flag: no clear allocation of responsibility between tenants
+Normal: standard in multi-tenant leases, just make sure you trust your roommatesRed flag: no clear allocation of responsibility between tenants

 !